commercetools/merchant-center-application-kit/.changeset/soft-beans-deliver.md

 'merchant-center-application-template-starter': patch
 ---

-Add apollo-client as dependency as it is peer dependency or react-apollo.
+Add apollo-client as dependency as it is peer dependency of react-apollo.